zonca/italianschoolsd-website/site/content/news/corsi-rosenthal-box-covid19.md

 ---
-title: Build a Cori-Rosenthal filtration box for COVID-19
+title: Build a Corsi-Rosenthal filtration box for COVID-19
 date: 2021-12-23T00:00:00.000Z
 description: Home-built indoor air ventilation and filtration system
 ---

-Since COVID is airborne and the Omicron variant extremely contagious, indoor air quality has never been more important.
+Since COVID is airborne and the Omicron variant extremely contageous, indoor air quality has never been more important.
 At the Italian school of San Diego, all classroom have very good ventilation thanks to having a door facing outside and a door facing the auditorium.
-Except one that has both doors facing the auditorium, so we felt the necessity to supplement ventilation in that room using a Cori-Rosenthal box.
+Except one that has both doors facing the auditorium, so we felt the necessity to supplement ventilation in that room using a Corsi-Rosenthal box.

-In this post I'll share some images on how to build a Cori-Rosenthal filtration box, here is the final product:
+In this post I'll share some images on how to build a Corsi-Rosenthal filtration box, here is the final product:

 ![Final product](/img/crbox_20211220_195430045.PORTRAIT.jpg)